kattni/beeware-docs-tools/docs/en/index.md

 ## Custom 404 page

-Add `nopage` to the end of the URL in your browser to verify the 404 page contains two flying bees, and the text "Brutus can't find what you're looking for" below.
+Add `nopage` to the end of the URL in your browser to verify the 404 page exists, and includes the text "Brutus can't find what you're looking for".
+The current 404 page does not always render the images due to an issue with MkDocs.

 *MkDocs builds fail with unrecognized internal links, so you need to manually verify this check by modifying the URL in your browser.*

 ## Next checks

 The following link should take you to BeeWare Docs Tools Demo Section One.
 It is included to verify cross-page linking.

 Navigate to [BeeWare Docs Tools Demo Section One](section_one/index.md) for the next checks.